 Nightboat Books was founded in 2003 by Kazim Ali and Jennifer Chapis, with Ali serving as the press first publisher.
 In 2004, the press published two chapbooks and received its non-profit status.
-Based in Beacon, New York, the press published its first book, Fanny Howe’s The Lives of the Spirits/Glasstown: Where Something Got Broken in October 2005.
+The press published its first book, Fanny Howe’s The Lives of the Spirits/Glasstown: Where Something Got Broken in October 2005.
 The second book, The Truant Lover by Juliet Patterson, published in March 2006, was the first winner of the annual Nightboat Books Poetry Prize.
-The press has gone on to publish more than thirty titles.
+The press has gone on to publish more than forty titles.
 Stephen Motika became publisher in 2007.
 The press has maintained offices throughout New York state: Beacon, Cold Spring, New York City, and Callicoon.
 As of 2013, the press is based in New York City, with an office in Oakland, California.
 Our official mailing address remains in Callicoon, New York.

 About the Name